 - Contemplations as we prepare to teach senior students

 - Personal Contemplations

 - Cultural attitudes towards seniors

 - Adapting Teaching Techniques for a class of Yoga for Seniors

 - When teaching asana to Seniors, what to emphasize

 - Opportunities and Outreach to create opportunities for seniors

 - A long list of chair poses, poses done with the support of a wall, and a list of recommended resources

 Total of Required Hours: 156 contact hours and 12 non-contact hours = 168 required hours

-We’re currently working on the electives.
+We’re currently working on the electives that have a guided curriculum.
 If anyone wants to write one, let us know.